marinasundstrom/todo-app/README.md

 And for the client-side, just empty ```ClientApp``` and build your own.
 Or, replace with whatever tech you like, e.g. an app build with a JS framework, like React.

-The ```Client``` project is setup to generate C# client code from Open API/Swagger file.
+The ```Client``` project is set up to generate C# client code from Open API/Swagger file.
 Update that file as you develop.

 ## Testing